Travel guide

 Roaming outside the EU

-Outside the European Union is where roaming really bites.
-In destinations such as the United States, Morocco, Turkey, or any Asian country, your operator applies international roaming rates that usually range from €10 to €20 per day with limited bundles, or a per-megabyte price that can be very high if you don't purchase a package.
+Outside the European Union is where roaming truly bites.
+In destinations like the United States, Morocco, Turkey, or any Asian country, your operator applies international roaming tariffs whose daily cost skyrockets with limited bundles, or a per-megabyte price that can be extremely high if you don't contract a package; always consult the current price with your operator before leaving, as it changes depending on the destination and the current campaign.

-Maritime roaming: ships and cruises
+Maritime roaming: boats and cruises

-Roaming on planes
+Roaming on a plane

 Roaming by operator in Spain